RamsesCastillo42/saito/docs/whitepaper/description.md

 Mining difficulty auto-adjusts until the network produces one golden ticket solution on average per block.

-## 4. IMPROVING SECURITY WITH A DEADWEIGHT LOSS MECHANISM
+## 4. ADDING A DEADWEIGHT LOSS MECHANISM

 The above system eliminates the fifty-one percent attack.
 Unless attackers match one hundred percent of the mining and routing work done by the honest network, they either cannot produce blocks as quickly as honest nodes, or are able to produce blocks but not collect payments.
-While the network is at least twice as secure as all proof-of-work and proof-of-stake networks in existence, it is still vulnerable to the commoditization of the hashpower market.

-To improve security beyond the 100 percent point, Saito introduces a deadweight-loss mechanism through the addition of a proof-of-stake component.
-This ensures that attacking the network will *always* be costly to attackers.
+We can increase this beyond the 100 percent point by adding a deadweight loss mechanism.

 We accomplish this by modifying the lottery.
 Once a golden ticket is found, the routing and mining rewards for the solved block are allocated as usual.
 The random variable used to select the winning routing node is then hashed again to select the winning routing node of the previous block (if unsolved), and then hashed again to pick a winner from a table of stakers maintained in the consensus code, which is assigned the unclaimed reward to the miner from that block.
 This process repeats until all previous unsolved blocks are processed.
 An upper limit to the number of sequential unsolved blocks may be applied for practical purposes, at which point any uncollected funds are simply apportioned to the treasury.